Gallery: Varsity Football Defeats SM South 35-14 on Homecoming

 Katie Cook

-Junior Katie Cook is elated to be working as a staff photographer for her second year.
-Katie is involved in SHARE, Junior Board and Unicef Club.
-When she is not cropping photos in the backroom, she spends her free time listening to music, eating Italian food, traveling, reading or watching bad rom com movies. »
+Starting her third year on staff, senior Katie Cook is thrilled to be working as a photo mentor.
+Katie is excited to be back on the sidelines shooting Friday night football, even if it means suffering in thousand-degree weather or shivering out in the rain.
+When she is not cropping photos in the backroom, she spends her free time listening to music, eating Italian food, traveling, reading or watching bad rom-com movies. »

 Zac Russell